Skip to main content

 BayBE supports multi-target approaches such as desirability scalarization and Pareto optimization.

-- Target bounds describe a valid/expected range for the measured outcome or help define how "good" is computed (for example, what "too low" or "too high" means).
+• The target’s acceptable range describes a valid/expected range for the measured outcome or helps define how "good" is computed (for example, what "too low" or "too high" means).

 Objective Configuration